Yuri Tarnopolsky

 Essay 45.
 The Place of Philosophy in Science

-Close to the very beginning of philosophy, Plato addressed the audience in plain language because his method was a dialog (from a hilltop, though) with a common mind.
-Aristotle turned dialog into monolog, which is still readable because he did not address an audience of other philosophers.
+Close to the very beginning of philosophy, Plato addressed the audience in plain language because his method was a dialog from a hilltop with a common mind below.
+Aristotle turned dialog into monolog, which is still readable because he did not address an audience of other philosophers, but took care to list their views.
 Some philosophers, like Descartes, maintained a dialogue with themselves, which is, by the way, a part of scientific method of doubt and check.

 —And further, as I sometimes think that others are in error respecting matters of which they believe themselves to possess a perfect knowledge, how do I know that I am not also deceived each time I add together two and three, or number the sides of a square, or form some judgment still more simple, if more simple indeed can be imagined?
 (Descartes, First Meditation).